gvwilson/thirdbit/_posts/2006/2006-05-12-a-new-machine.md

   <li>Software Carpentry</li>
   <li>my personal workspace, which has talks, book reviews, and so on</li>
 </ul>
 I haven't checked out any of the open source projects I'm involved in—there isn't going to be time to work on them this summer.
-For much the same reason, this will be the first machine I've owned in six years that has never had Homeworld installed on it... *sigh*
+For much the same reason, this will be the first machine I've owned in six years that has never had Homeworld installed on it… *sigh*